magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39605-redis-cache-ttl-expiration date-has-wrong-value.md

 ## Issue

-The redis cache TTL (expiration date) has a wrong value.
+The Redis cache TTL (expiration date) has a wrong value.

 <ins>Steps to reproduce</ins>: